My working mom guilt started even before I had Zoe.

 How’s your level of working mom guilt – low, high or in between?
 What are some ways you deal with it?
 If you’re a nursing mom, do you think that has helped keep the guilt monster at bay?

-This post is part of the Breastfeeding Blog Hop hosted by The Slacker Mom and co-hosted by Happiness Redefined and The Gnome’s Mom.
+This post was part of the Breastfeeding Blog Hop hosted by The Slacker Mom and co-hosted by Happiness Redefined and The Gnome’s Mom.
 This week’s topic is Guilt.
 Click through to see more posts or even better, link up and join the blog hop!